-Cash equivalent means the cash value an employee will pay tax on according to the type of benefit they have been provided by their employer.
+Cash equivalent means the cash value upon which an employee will pay tax according to the type of benefit they have been provided by their employer.

 There are currently 14 areas of the form P11D, which are governed by various rules to derive the cash equivalent that is to be reported in each section.

 the Employer of providing the benefit (inc VAT)